The Right and Wrong Way to Sell Gift Cards for Cash

 The first thing to decide is whether you want to go with a gift card exchange or a buyer.
 Buyers have the advantage of giving you a straight price for your gift card and you are sure that your card will sell.
 The process is quick and straightforward and there are no fees to pay in advance.

-The disadvantage of gift card resellers is that they have to be able to make a profit from the sale of the card down the line, so you might end up with less cash in hand than if you could pick your own price.
+The disadvantage of gift card resellers is that they need to make a profit from the sale of the card, so you might end up with less cash in hand than if you could pick your own price.

-The Penny Hoarder has an article comparing prices offered for various gift cards across several sites.
-They found that Cardpool.com had the best offers, but your experience might vary depending on the gift cards you have to sell and the going prices at the moment you decide to sell.
+Penny Hoarder found that Cardpool.com had the best offers, but your experience might vary depending on the gift cards you have to sell and the going prices at the moment you decide to sell.
 Be sure to do your own research to find the best deal for your situation.

 Don't forget to evaluate additional fees as well.
-Some sites charge for listing your gift cards, for shipping, and more.
+Some sites charge for listing your gift cards, for shipping, and for other services.
 Make sure that you get the most cash for your card by comparing your options carefully.

-If you are willing to consider something other than cash for your gift cards, you may be able to get a higher price if you are willing to accept a different gift card instead of money.
-Gift card buyers often give a few percent more value for gift card payouts, since it helps them move their product more quickly.
+If you're willing to consider something other than cash for your gift cards, you may be able to get a higher price if you are willing to accept a different gift card instead of money.
+Gift card buyers often give a few percentage points more value for gift card payouts, since it helps them move their product more quickly.

 If you are already planning on making a purchase, a gift card to a retailer is nearly as good as cash, so the extra value might be worth the slight inconvenience to you.